jarenmcdonald1/rachels-blog/content/blog/how-much-water-should-you-really-be-drinking/index.md

 <br>

-It is true, exercise will require you to have more water throughout the day.
+It is true, **exercise will require you to have more water throughout the day**.
 This is because the body utilizes the water you have consumed to cool you down while you’ve been exercising, it has lubricated joints to prevent inflammation, and it has delivered essential nutrients to the body!

 <br>